ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 # Viewing backup jobs
 {: #backup-view-policy-jobs}

-When backup snapshots are being created or deleted by a backup policy, you can view the backup job status.
-Use the UI, CLI, or API to list all backup jobs for a policy and view job details.
+Backup jobs create or delete backup snapshots based on the backup plan's frequency and retention settings.
+You can use the UI, CLI, API, or Terraform to check on the status of the backup jobs.
 {: shortdesc}

 ## View backup jobs in the UI